upy/bootcamp/README.md

 Ex.: Run `python manage.py runserver 0.0.0.0:5252` and go to [`http://0.0.0.0:5252`](http://0.0.0.0:5252) from the browser.

 > Note: If ip and port are not specified, it will work on the default ip(127.0.0.1) and port(8000).
 Make sure that the ip address entered in "ip_you_want" is in ALLOWED_HOSTS variable in the [`.env`](ecommerce/.env) file.

+## API
+-register endpoint is created
+- items cann add to the basket with /add_basket_item url